The Admissions Process

 Applying to Cambridge

 Before applying, you need to book yourself to take the Bio-Medical Admissions Test.
 The most important part of your UCAS application form is of course, your personal statement.
 This is the one part where you get to describe yourself, and sell yourself to the College.
+Note the format of the personal statement will change from the 2025 application cycle onwards to white-spaced questions.
 Take your time writing it, and do your best to show how committed you are to studying medicine.
 You will also be required to fill in the Supplementary Application Questionnaire (SAQ).
-When filling in your application, try to be honest with your activities, interests and ambitions – you may be asked to elaborate during the interview!

 Note: a lot of unnecessary effort goes into choosing a College which has been relatively undersubscribed in recent years – however, this is not as important as some make it out to be.
-The main objective of the BMAT and interview are to judge whether you are suitable for the course – if the answer is yes, but all the College places are filled, your application will enter the pool, and you could end up in another College instead.
+The main objective of the UCAT and interview are to judge whether you are suitable for the course – if the answer is yes, but all the College places are filled, your application will enter the pool, and you could end up in another College instead.
 Conversely, if a College has places for 5 students and there are 5 applications or fewer that does NOT mean you are guaranteed a place – if candidates are deemed unsuitable for the course, then their places will be filled candidates in the pool instead.
-In summary, it is best to choose a College where you would like to spend the next three (or six) years studying at!
+In summary, it is best to choose a College where you would like to spend the next six years studying at!

 The Interview

-The second interview could be seen as taking the format of a ‘mini-supervision’ (supervisions are small group College-based teaching sessions).
+The other interview could be seen as taking the format of a ‘mini-supervision’ (supervisions are small group College-based teaching sessions).
 There are usually two interviewers who will ask you questions on a subject which you have studied at school.
 The questions are designed to see how you think through problems using your current knowledge.
 Don’t be put off if you don’t understand a question straight away, or if you’ve never heard of something.
 Think it through, ask for an explanation if you have to and try to enjoy yourself!
 It is probably a good idea to look over the aspects of your course that may need a bit of refreshment so you don’t get caught out!

 Final steps